Coolest Princess Birthday Party Ideas

 I bought plain purple plastic goblets online and hot-glued rhinestones to them for the kids.
 It added to the décor and once again doubled as party favors.
 I also hot-glued rhinestones to clear glass bowls found at the dollar store and used them as Hershey kiss-filled centerpieces or bowls for dips etc. Little medieval rubber duckies (prince, princess, knight, horse, king, queen, dragon, Fair Maiden) were found at orientaltrading.com and doubled as décor/party favors.

-Food: Other princess birthday party ideas was to go with an array of hors devours for the food.
+Other princess birthday party ideas was to go with an array of hors devours for the food.
 We had: Cheese tray and crackers, Bread Bowl with spinach dip, Bacon-wrapped water chestnuts, Meatballs Shrimp, Veggie Tray, Chicken tenders and Cheese Dip with nacho chips.
 The cakes are shown in the photos.
-I made Elizabeth a crown-shaped "smash" cake by cutting the shape from an 8x8" square cake.
+In addition, I made Elizabeth a crown-shaped “smash” cake by cutting the shape from an 8×8″ square cake.

 The castle turned into an all-day project.
-The bottom is four 13x9" cakes stacked.
-I made two 8x8 square cakes cut them down a bit and stacked those on top.
-The "towers" are a regular ice cream cone with an upside-down sugar cone on top frosted and dipped in pink sugar.
-The doors/windows are Pepperidge Farm Milano cookies (windows cut in 1/2) and the pink M&Ms are Breast Cancer Awareness M&Ms. What you won't see in these photos is that eventually my cake started to fall apart.
+The bottom is four 13×9″ cakes stacked.
+So, I made two 8×8 square cakes cut them down a bit and stacked those on top.
+The “towers” are a regular ice cream cone with an upside-down sugar cone on top.
+Then they were frosted and dipped in pink sugar.
+The doors/windows are Pepperidge Farm Milano cookies (windows cut in 1/2) and the pink M&Ms are Breast Cancer Awareness M&Ms. What you won’t see in these photos is that eventually my cake started to fall apart.
 I spent all night trying to piece it back together before finally giving up the morning of the party.
-I sent my oldest son to his room to look for some plastic knights (like the little green army men type) and the little cannon from his pirate set and strategically placed these items on my crashing cake.
+So, I sent my oldest son to his room to look for some plastic knights (like the little green army men type) and the little cannon from his pirate set.
+Then we strategically placed these items on my crashing cake.

 Medieval Favor Pack Princess Birthday Party Ideas